M2ools/outsource/README.txt

-1. Unzip "outsource-Individual.zip"
+1. Unzip "outsource.zip"

-2. Copy folder : "Playblast" to your ~Document/maya/script/
+2. Copy folder : "Playblast" and "Xplorer" to your ~Document/maya/script

-3. Copy folder : "shelves" to ~Document/maya/2016/prefs/
+3. Copy folder : "shelves" to your ~Document/maya/2016/prefs/

 4. Open MAYA You will see shelves memePlayblast and you can use that shelves to playblast